newrelic/FireTV-Vega-Crash-Agent/README.md

 ## License.

-FireTV Vega Agent is licensed under the [New Relic Pre-release policy](https://docs.newrelic.com/docs/licenses/license-information/referenced-policies/new-relic-pre-release-policy/).
+FireTV Crash Agent is licensed under the [New Relic Pre-release policy](https://docs.newrelic.com/docs/licenses/license-information/referenced-policies/new-relic-pre-release-policy/).

 **Beta Release Notice:**
 - This is a beta release suitable for testing and evaluation